metricsgraphics/metrics-graphics/README.md

 The library is data-source agnostic.
 While it provides a number of convenience functions and options that allow for graphics to better handle things like missing observations, it doesn't care where the data comes from.

-Though originally envisioned for Mozilla Metrics dashboard projects, we are making this repository public for other to use, knowing full well that we are far from having this project in good-enough shape.
+Though originally envisioned for Mozilla Metrics dashboard projects, we are making this repository public for others to use, knowing full well that we are far from having this project in good-enough shape.
 Take a look at the issues to see the milestones and other upcoming work on this repository.
 We are currently using semantic versioning.

 <a href="http://metricsgraphicsjs.org">http://metricsgraphicsjs.org</a>